 PART 10.
 TEXAS DEPARTMENT OF MOTOR VEHICLES

-Linda M. Flores, Chief Financial Officer, has determined that for each of the first five years the amendments and new section as proposed are in effect, there will be no fiscal implications for state or local governments as a result of enforcing or administering the proposed amendments and new section.
+Linda M. Flores, Chief Financial Officer, has determined that for each of the first five years the amendments as proposed are in effect, there will be no fiscal implications for state or local governments as a result of enforcing or administering the proposed amendments.

-Jeremiah Kuntz, Director of the Vehicle Titles and Registration Division, has determined that there will be no significant impact on local economies or overall employment as a result of enforcing or administering the proposed amendments and new section.
+William P. Harbeson, Director of the Enforcement Division, has determined that there will be no anticipated impact on local economies or overall employment as a result of enforcing or administering the proposed amendments.

 PUBLIC BENEFIT AND COST

-Mr. Kuntz has also determined that for each year of the first five years the amendments and new section are in effect, the public benefit anticipated as a result of enforcing or administering the amendments and new section will be clarified in the purpose of the rules and of the training required for an identification number inspection.
-There are no anticipated economic costs for persons required to comply with the amendments and new section as proposed.
+Mr. Harbeson has also determined that for each year of the first five years the amendments are in effect, the public benefit anticipated as a result of enforcing or administering the amendments will be greater protection for consumers who use the services of household goods carriers.
+There are no anticipated economic costs for persons required to comply with the amendments as proposed.
 There will be no adverse economic effect on small businesses or micro-businesses.

 TAKINGS IMPACT ASSESSMENT